 Identity of Parties.
 The examining attorney should not invoke res judicata based on an inter partes case or a federal court proceeding involving the applicant, since there is no identity of parties.
 In this situation, the examining attorney may rely on stare decisis.
 In re Alfred Dunhill Ltd., 224 USPQ 501, 503 n.7 (TTAB 1984); In re Multivox Corp. of Am., 209 USPQ 627 (TTAB 1981); In re Bordo Prods.
 Co., 188 USPQ 512 (TTAB 1975).
 Collateral estoppel may be invoked even where identity of parties is lacking, if the other prerequisites for applying the doctrine are met.

 Same Set of Transactional Facts.
+Res judicata does not apply unless the subsequent claim is based on that same set of transactional facts as the prior claim.
+Levi Strauss & Co., 719 F.3d at 1372, 107 USPQ2d at 1171; see also Chutter, Inc. v.
+Great Concepts, LLC, 119 USPQ2d 1865, 1870 (TTAB 2016).
 Even when there is an identity of parties, a claim for trademark infringement is not the same as an inter partes claim for opposition or cancellation of the registration of a mark.
-The Court of Appeals for the Federal Circuit has warned that the USPTO should use caution in applying res judicata based on an infringement action, because infringement actions and Board proceedings are “different causes of action [that] may involve different sets of transactional facts, different proofs, different burdens and different public policies.
-Registrability is not at issue in infringement litigation, and although the likelihood of confusion analysis presents a ‘superficial similarity,’ differences in transactional facts will generally avoid preclusion.”
-Mayer/Berkshire, 424 F.3d at 1232, 76 USPQ2d at 1313, citing Jet, 223 F.3d at 1364-65, 55 USPQ2d at 1857.
+The Court of Appeals for the Federal Circuit has warned that the USPTO should use caution in applying res judicata based on an infringement action, because infringement actions and Board proceedings are "different causes of action [that] may involve different sets of transactional facts, different proofs, different burdens and different public policies.
+Registrability is not at issue in infringement litigation, and although the likelihood of confusion analysis presents a ‘superficial similarity,’ differences in transactional facts will generally avoid preclusion."
+Mayer/Berkshire, 424 F.3d at 1232, 76 USPQ2d at 1313 (citing Jet, 223 F.3d at 1364-65, 55 USPQ2d at 1857).
 See also Nasalok, 522 F.3d at 1324, 86 USPQ2d at 1372.

 Collateral Estoppel.
 In the absence of res judicata, the related principle of collateral estoppel, or issue preclusion, can also bar relitigation of the same issue in a second action between the same parties or their privies.
-Collateral estoppel applies where: "(1) a prior action presents an identical issue; (2) the prior action actually litigated and adjudged that issue; (3) the judgment in that prior action necessarily required determination of the identical issue; and (4) the prior action featured full representation of the estopped party.”
+Collateral estoppel applies where: "(1) a prior action presents an identical issue; (2) the prior action actually litigated and adjudged that issue; (3) the judgment in that prior action necessarily required determination of the identical issue; and (4) the prior action featured full representation of the estopped party."
 Stephen Slesinger Inc. v.
-Disney Enter.
+Disney Enters.
 Inc., 702 F3d 640, 644, 105 USPQ2d 1472, 1474 (Fed.
 Cir.
-2012).
-See also Levi Strauss & Co. v.
-Abercrombie & Fitch Trading Co., 719 F.3d at 1371, 107 USPQ2d at 1171; Mayer/Berkshire, 424 F.3d at 1232, 76 USPQ2d at 1313; Jet, 223 F.3d at 1366, 55 USPQ2d at 1859; In re Anderson, 101 USPQ2d 1912, 1916 (TTAB 2012).
+2012); see also Levi Strauss & Co., 719 F.3d at 1371, 107 USPQ2d at 1171; Mayer/Berkshire, 424 F.3d at 1232, 76 USPQ2d at 1313; Jet, 223 F.3d at 1366, 55 USPQ2d at 1859; NH Beach Pizza LLC v.
+Cristy's Pizza Inc., 119 USPQ2d 1861, 1864 (TTAB 2016); In re Anderson, 101 USPQ2d 1912, 1916 (TTAB 2012).
 In Lukens Inc. v.
-Vesper Corp., 1 USPQ2d 1299, 1301 (TTAB 1986), aff’d unpub. opin., 831 F.2d 306 (Fed.
+Vesper Corp., 1 USPQ2d 1299, 1301 (TTAB 1986), aff’d unpub'd op., 831 F.2d 306 (Fed.
 Cir.
-1987), the Board applied collateral estoppel in an opposition proceeding based on a prior judgment in an ex parte proceeding in 1957, because the applicant had appealed the decision to federal district court and, as such, had the opportunity to introduce new evidence and had a “full and fair opportunity” to litigate the issue of functionality.
+1987), the Board applied collateral estoppel in an opposition proceeding based on a prior judgment in an ex parte proceeding in 1957, because the applicant had appealed the decision to federal district court and, as such, had the opportunity to introduce new evidence and had a "full and fair opportunity" to litigate the issue of functionality.
 On the other hand, in Flowers Indus., Inc. v.
-Interstate Brands Corp., 5 USPQ2d 1580, 1584 (TTAB 1987), the Board refused to apply collateral estoppel, distinguishing Lukens and noting that “the absence of a prior resort to [trial de novo in federal court] in the present case weighs heavily against the application of issue preclusion.”
+Interstate Brands Corp., 5 USPQ2d 1580, 1584 (TTAB 1987), the Board refused to apply collateral estoppel, distinguishing Lukens and noting that "the absence of a prior resort to [trial de novo in federal court] in the present case weighs heavily against the application of issue preclusion."
+See also In re Cordua Rests., Inc., 823 F.3d 594, 601, 118 USPQ2d 1632, 1635 n.2 (Fed.
+Cir.
+2016) (rejecting appellant’s argument that an ex parte determination of registrability in a previous application was binding in a subsequent application as a matter of issue preclusion).
 In In re Anderson, 101 USPQ2d at 1917, the Board found the doctrine of collateral estoppel to be applicable and to preclude registration in an ex parte proceeding based on a final judgment involving an identical likelihood-of-confusion issue entered in a prior inter partes proceeding involving the applicant and cited registrant, and in Zachry Infrastructure, LLC v.
 Am.
 Infrastructure, Inc., 101 USPQ2d 1249 (TTAB 2011), the Board determined that the district court’s finding that the term AMERICAN INFRASTRUCTURE had not acquired distinctiveness was binding on the parties and the Board under the doctrine of collateral estoppel, but declined to enter judgment on the genericness claims since the district court had not addressed the issue of genericness.
 In Nextel Commc'ns, Inc. v.
 Motorola, Inc., 91 USPQ2d 1393, 1399 (TTAB 2009), the Board found issue preclusion and entered judgment in favor of opposer on the issue of whether applicant’s 911 Hz chirp sound functioned as a mark for applicant’s two-way radios, based on an earlier opposition proceeding involving the same parties and nearly the same proposed mark, but found issue preclusion inapplicable as to other goods that were not at issue in the earlier proceeding.
 In Daimler Chrysler Corp. v.
-Maydak, 86 USPQ2d 1945, 1950 (TTAB 2008), the Board held that it did not need to decide a collateral estoppel claim where a permanent injunction issued during civil litigation between the parties prohibits the applicant from using or registering the mark for any products or services, therefore, making its registration by the applicant “a legal impossibility.”
+Maydak, 86 USPQ2d 1945, 1950 (TTAB 2008), the Board held that it did not need to decide a collateral estoppel claim where a permanent injunction issued during civil litigation between the parties prohibits the applicant from using or registering the mark for any products or services, therefore, making its registration by the applicant "a legal impossibility."

 Stare Decisis.
 Stare decisis provides that when a court has once laid down a principle of law as applicable to a certain set of facts, it will adhere to that principle, and apply it to all future cases, where the facts are substantially the same, regardless of whether the parties and properties are the same.
 In re Johanna Farms Inc., 8 USPQ2d 1408, 1410 (TTAB 1988).